-In late December 2014 into early 2015, a submarine volcano in the South Pacific Kingdom of Tonga erupted, sending a violent stream of steam, ash and rock into the air.
-When the ash finally settled in January 2015, a newborn island with a 400-foot summit nestled between two older islands – visible to satellites in space.
+“In late December 2014 into early 2015, a submarine volcano in the South Pacific Kingdom of Tonga erupted, sending a violent stream of steam, ash and rock into the air.
+When the ash finally settled in January 2015, a newborn island with a 400-foot summit nestled between two older islands – visible to satellites in space.”

-From NASA Goddard, learn about the birth of this new volcanic island and how it’s related to Mars… specifically potential insights into how land, bodies of water, and/or life on Mars might have developed.
-Former NASA Goddard Chief Scientist Dr. James Garvin explains.Next: Building a Volcano-bot, Hawaii – The Pace of Formation, In Search of Water on Mars, and what did Mars look like 4 billion years ago?
+From the NASA Goddard video above: Learn about the birth of this volcanic island and how it’s related to Mars… specifically potential insights into how land, bodies of water, and/or life on Mars might have developed.
+Former NASA Goddard Chief Scientist Dr. James Garvin explains.

 “The combined observations, satellite images, samples, and three-dimensional topographical maps led Jim and the team to make some pretty stunning preliminary conclusions.
 Scientists think that in this case, warm seawater interacted with ash after the eruption, chemically altering the fragile rock into a tougher material.
 But studying the life and death of land on Earth also has much broader implications.
 This island may give us insights into if and how life formed on Mars in its early history.”